-Stanley Tookie Williams was born December 29, 1953 in New Orleans, Louisiana.
-At a young age Williams moved to Los Angeles and immediately became immersed in the street life.
+Stanley Tookie Williams was an American gangster who moved to Los Angeles at a young age and immediately became immersed in the street life.
 Williams and a friend created the "Crips" gang and would eventually be arrested and convicted of murder associated with the gang's activity.
-He was executed by the state of California on December 13, 2005.

 Crips founder Stanley "Tookie" Williams III was born on December 29, 1953, in New Orleans, Louisiana.
-Williams' mother, who was only 17 at the time of his birth, was left to care for Williams alone after his father abandoned the family.
+Williams' mother, who was only 17 when he was born, was left to care for Williams alone after his father abandoned the family.
 In 1959, Williams and his mother left New Orleans and headed to Los Angeles, California, by Greyhound bus in the hopes of achieving a better way of life.
 Williams later recalled the affluent-looking South Central neighborhood where they rented their first apartment as "a shiny red apple rotting away at the core."

 Immersed in a culture of violence and drugs and without a strict parental influence, Williams grew up idolizing criminals and "mimicking pimps and drug dealers."
 During his early teens, Williams was paid a few dollars to water, feed and patch up dogs that had been mauled in illegal dogfights.
 Later, these dogs would be shot or beaten to death by the gamblers and hustlers in his neighborhood.
 The betting progressed to fights between young boys, and Williams was paid to box other young boys to unconsciousness.
 The experiences hardened Williams, who kept the horrors he saw—and performed—from his mother.

-The two boys formed an alliance that became known as the "Crips," a group they initially founded in order to protect their neighborhood from other, larger gangs.
+The two boys formed an alliance that became known as the "Crips," a group they initially founded to protect their neighborhood from other, larger gangs.
 The original Crips consisted of approximately 30 members, but they soon divided into the Westside and Eastside Crips.
-By 1979 the Crips had evolved into a statewide organization, and Williams and Washington lost control of the group.
+By 1979, the Crips had evolved into a statewide organization, and Williams and Washington lost control of the group.

 This division led ultimately to both Williams' and Washington's downfalls.
 In 1979, Washington was shot and killed in a shooting in Los Angeles.
 His murder was blamed on the Hoover faction of the Crips, which led to a war between the Hoover and other Crip factions.
 No one was ever arrested for his murder, but theories state that Washington knew his killer well.